wp-plugins/yith-woocommerce-wishlist/README.txt

 = Support =

+Hi there, we have good news here: all our plugins are released for free.
+Wow!
-If you're looking for how to install the plugins or how to use them within your Wordpress installations, which is the right way to ask support?
+Already knew it, right?!
+Great, but maybe you do not know that: if you're looking for how to install the plugins or how to use them within your Wordpress installations, which is the right way to ask support?
 That's the way:

 * Register on http://yithemes.com
 * Go to Support > Get Support

-We provide support for our free plugins on our support desk and not here on wordpress.org website.
+Here we provide support, not on wordpress.org were, usually we do not read topics.
+It's better to follow us or write on our forum!

 == Installation ==